jes/scamp-cpu/ISA.md

 ALU, in case that is ever useful.

 We also have 1 bit spare that we can toggle when !EO.

+## Extensibility

+In addition to the 2 unused bits, and the spare but when !EO, bus_out/bus_in have one decoding each which is currently unused.
+In principle, as long as these unused signals are routed alongside everything else on the backplane, it would be possible to extend the CPU with an extra register (e.g. a dedicated stack pointer) or other modules, at a later date, by just plugging the new module into the backplane and writing microcode to make use of it.

 ## Addressing modes